MrZhuNi/salome_shape/doc/gui/Introduction.rst

 Sketch tab
 ^^^^^^^^^^

-Sketch tab defines properties of coordinate planes shown for selection of sketch plane when no convinient objects are shown in OCC 3D viewer.
+Sketch tab defines properties of coordinate planes shown for selection of sketch plane when no convenient objects are shown in OCC 3D viewer.

 .. image:: images/sketch_preferences.png
    :align: center